ndrini/appace/README.md

   - leverage the constants.js file
 - style the buttons of routing and avoid code duplication by creating a component (for instance to main page)
 - simplify the code before moving in further steps
+- put assets/images/main_page.jpg picture into main page, like done for my_app
 - migrate one page code tha provide the map and split it into components
 - study how to open individual item descriptions page
 - consider a different name